-The Russian agrarian spring was marked by a world-wide event - prominent scientists, leading Russian and foreign agricultural producers, gathered at the Samara State Agricultural Academy.
-The subject of discussion was, among other things, the issues of staff shortages, the lack of qualified specialists who are able to work in new conditions, using new equipment, master innovative approaches and introduce modern technologies.
+The Russian agrarian spring was marked by a global event - prominent scientists, leading Russian and foreign agricultural producers gathered on the basis of the Samara State Agricultural Academy.
+The subject of discussion was, among other things, the issues of personnel shortage, the lack of qualified specialists capable of working in new conditions, using new equipment, mastering innovative approaches and introducing modern technologies.

 World Agribusiness Center ... in Samara

-At the end of March, the Samara region, without undue modesty, could call itself the "center of world agribusiness."
-From March 24 to March 28, dozens of Russian and foreign companies working in the agricultural sector gathered in one place - on the territory of the Samara agricultural university.
-And the initiator was the new leadership of the agricultural academy - a team that set itself the task of creating an innovative platform for the exchange of experience and improve the quality of education.
+At the end of March, the Samara region, without undue modesty, could call itself "the center of world agribusiness."
+From 24 to 28 March, dozens of Russian and foreign companies working in the agricultural sector gathered in one place - on the territory of the Samara agricultural university.
+And the initiator was the new leadership of the Agricultural Academy - a team that set itself the task of creating an innovative platform for exchanging experience and improving the quality of education.

-Open lectures, presentations, round tables and informal communication within the framework of the Agribusiness Club have become the main highlight of the Week.
-Senior students and graduates of the academy could talk with potential employers, submit their resumes and immediately pass an interview.
+Open lectures, presentations, round tables and informal communication within the framework of the Agribusiness Club became the main highlight of the Week.
+Senior students and alumni of the academy could talk to potential employers, submit their resumes, and immediately get interviewed.

 AGRICULTURE OF SAMARA REGION

 today has good potential.
-The region, one of the few in the country, has high growth rates in the agricultural sector.
-At the end of 2013, gross grain harvest increased by 30%, the region became the only region in the Volga Federal District, where the number of cows increased.
-The foundations of industries capable of making worthy competition in the WTO conditions have been laid.
+The region is one of the few in the country with high growth rates in the agro-industrial complex.
+At the end of 2013, the gross grain harvest increased by 30%, the region became the only region in the Volga Federal District where the number of cows increased.
+The foundations have been laid for industries capable of competing in the future under the WTO conditions.

-A long-standing friendship connects the university with the GRIMME plant, an enterprise with 150 years of history, recognized as a world leader in the production of specialized equipment for potato cultivation.
+A long-term friendship connects the university with the GRIMME plant - an enterprise with a 150-year history, a recognized world leader in the production of specialized equipment for growing potatoes.

-“We care not only about improving our technology, but also train people who will work with these machines,” said Alexander Schumann. - A few years ago, the Academy staff turned to the plant management with the initiative to create an agricultural training fund for potato growers.
-We actively cooperated, and this paid off: almost all the participants of the training fund project are working today in the potato business. ”
+“We take care not only of improving our technology, but also training people who will work with these machines,” said Alexander Schumann. - Several years ago, the academy employees approached the plant management with the initiative to create a fund for agricultural training for potato growers.
+We actively cooperated, and it bore fruit: almost all the participants in the training fund project are now working in the potato business. "